In the Shadows: The Unseen Grief of Perinatal Loss

 Delivered in one unmissable conference

-This year, our Conference Program is presented online in webinar format.
-Registrants attending live will have opportunity to participate in Q&A. All Registrants will receive a link to recording of the conference sessions, which will be accessible for 90-days post-event.
+In 2020, our Conference Program was presented online in webinar format.
+Registrants attending live had opportunity to participate in Q&A. All Registrants received a link to recording of the conference sessions, which was accessible for 90-days post-event.

-The Conference is held across two days and comprises three, 1.5hr sessions.
-All times are in Australian Eastern Standard Time (AEST):
+The Conference was held across two days and comprises three, 1.5hr sessions.

 Friday 02 October: